scholarly and technical writings on various topics

 As already mentioned, an X509 certificate is bound to its issuee by an embedded public key.
 If the party claiming a cert-based identity can produce a digital signature that verifies with that public key, then we can conclude with some assurance that they’re the issuee.

 This mechanism might achieve its theoretical, cryptographic goal of binding the cert to its owner with X bits of security.
-However, it has numerous problems from a practical, human standpoint.
+However, setting aside the “single secret guards the front door” argument made above, this has numerous additional problems from a practical, human standpoint.
 This is why certs give only some assurance about the identity of an issuee.

 A huge body of practical experience tells us that organizations need nuanced signing policies to authorize a merger or fire a CEO.
 Even in the 1600s, a junior clerk at the headquarters of the Dutch East India company probably couldn’t commit to a payment of millions of guilders without getting a second signer involved.